US economy adds 187,000 jobs beating expectations

 The unemployment rose from 3.5 per cent in July to 3.8 per cent in August.
 The unemployment rate has moved between 3.4 per cent to 3.7 per cent since March 2022.

 The unemployment rate for Asian Americans, adult men, adult women, teenagers, white workers, Black workers and Hispanic workers remained unchanged.

 The number of Americans who lost their jobs or who completed temporary employment increased by 294,000 to 2.9m while the number of number of unemployed people with no previous work experience jumped by 597,000.
+Similarly the labour force participation rate increased 0.2 per cent after it had been flat since March.

+The health care sector added 71,000 jobs while leisure and hospitality added 40,000 jobs, which was lower than the average 60,000 jobs per month for the last 12 months.
+And the leisure and hospitality industry still has fewer jobs than it did before the Covid-19 pandemic.

 The number is larger than the 177,000 jobs that ADP estimated the economy added in August.
 At the same time, the number of jobs added in June was revised down from 185,000 to 105,000 while the number of jobs added in July was revised down from 187,000 to 157,000.